Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Here are a few of the big-ticket items to having a stress-free and leisurely Japan vacation.
 Some of these will we go over extensively later but for those of you who are looking for a quick guide, this is for you!

 - Determine if you will need a Japan Rail Pass and order it before you go!
 You don’t have to pick dates ahead of time.
 But you will need to determine if you want a 7, 14, or 21-day pass (more on this later!).
-You can use the Japan Rail Pass Calculator to decide if it will be worth it.
+In 2023 prices of the Japan Rail Pass increased significantly so I recommend using this Japan Rail Pass Calculator to decide if getting a JR pass is worth it for your trip.

-- Decide what kind of wireless service you will be using and order it or let your provider know prior to leaving (more on this later!).
+- Decide what kind of wireless service you will be using and order it or check with your provider prior to leaving (more on this later!).

 - Let your bank and credit cards know your travel dates.
-Save yourself the hassle of getting your card declined when traveling!
+Some credit cards no longer require notification but make sure you check beforehand and save yourself the hassle of getting your card declined when traveling!

 The Best Places To Visit For First-Time Visitors